Top tips on how to write your first CV

 Your CV is a written document where you list lots of details about your skills, education, knowledge and work experience (if you have any).

 You send your CV to employers to apply for jobs, often with a covering letter.
-They will review your CV to decide whether or not they think you are suitable to interview.
+They will review your CV to decide whether they think you are suitable to interview.

 Formatting your CV

-To create a professional-looking CV which is easy for employers to read, the key is to keep it simple.
+To create a professional-looking CV that is easy for employers to read, the key is to keep it simple.

 Use a clear font like Arial or Tahoma, and divide the sections of your CV clearly with bold headings.